 Add a fuse at each point where the wires connect

 Fuses are important in any electrical system, but they are especially critical in a solar panel installation.
 They provide protection against overcurrent and short circuits, which can damage your equipment or cause a fire.
 Always use the proper size fuse for the wire you’re using.
 A good rule of thumb is that the fuse should be rated for twice the amperage of the wire.
 For example, if you’re wiring with a 14-gauge wire, you’ll need an 8-amp fuse.
 When replacing a blown fuse on the 12-gauge wire, choose a 20-amp replacement so it will still offer adequate protection from an overload situation.

 Fuses come in different styles—e.g., automotive fuses and cartridge fuses—so make sure to use the appropriate type for your application.
-Automotive fuses are designed for relatively low current (usually 10 amps) whereas cartridge fuses are designed for high current (usually 200 amps).
+Automotive fuses are designed for relatively low currents (usually 10 amps) whereas cartridge fuses are designed for high currents (usually 200 amps).
 With higher currents, there’s more heat produced by the arcing within the device when it blows so automotive fuses typically blow before cartridge ones do.